tomhoule/rfcs/grafbase/fine-grained-authorization.typ

 Furthermore, as hinted above, individual organizations' use cases will differ in two other ways:

 1. Organizations will want enforcement of access control to be baked in the Grafbase Enterprise Platform, others will want to rely on their central policy decision point (PDP).
-This is an either / or situation.
 2. Organizations will want to lean more or less on their IdP for membership and ownership relations.
-Some will want to base authorization decisions on fine-grained permissions embedded in ID tokens by their IdP, such as custom scopes and #rar.
+Some will want to base authorization decisions on fine-grained permissions embedded in ID tokens by their IdP, with custom scopes and #rar.
 Others will want to configure individual users and teams' permissions in the Grafbase Dashboard.
 This is a spectrum, with one extreme not making use of the data in the Grafbase Database for authorization purposes, and the other, more common extreme having no relevant data except user identity in their users' JWTs.
   - This point is only about human users.
 For machine-to-machine use cases, we will have a single way to embed fine-grained entitlements in the access tokens (see below).

 For (1.), the solution is an interface used by the Grafbase Enterprise Platform to request authorization decisions, so the PDP is pluggable, with a default implementation baked into the `api` image of the Enterprise Platform.
 This RFC proposes using the #link("https://openid.net/specs/authorization-api-1_0-01.html#name-access-evaluation-api")[AuthZEN Access Evaluation API] as that interface.